woanmeo11/ctf-writeups/ACSC 2021/RSA stream/readme.md

 e = [65537, 65539, 65543]
 ```

-Now we have with 3 `stream` and 3 public exponent `e`, just crack it and capture the flag, ez :>
+Now we have 3 `stream` and 3 public exponent `e`, just crack it and capture the flag, ez :>

 ### Cracking RSA